1. How much is Dinner Money?

 11. When will my child start in Reception?

-This will depend on their age and parental preference, usually children join Reception class in the September before their 5th birthday.
+Children join our Reception class in the September before their 5th birthday.
 Please see the school prospectus under the Admission section and for further advice you can speak to the school office staff.

 12. Can my child bring toys in to school?

-No, we normally discourage toys or collectables (e.g. football cards) being brought to school, unless the class teacher has specifically requested that they do.
-Please always check with the class teacher.
+No, we normally discourage toys or collectables (e.g. football cards, fidget spinners) being brought to school, unless the class teacher has specifically requested that they do.
+Please always check with the class teacher first before hand.

 We would discourage parents from trying to talk to a teacher in the morning as they are busy preparing for the school day.
 We would advise you to speak to the teacher at the end of the school day, after all the children have been dismissed.
-We can also make appointments in the school office for parents to see the class teacher or another member of staff.
+We can also make appointments in the school office for parents to see the class teacher or another member of staff as well as the use of Dojo, Google Classrooms or SMAT email for parent / staff communication

 Yes there is provision on site.
 Please see the tab on our Website called Extra Time, the provider for before and after school care.

 We encourage parents to get involved in various ways from attending trips to individual reading.
-We have a small fundraising team “Darton Parent, Teacher and Friends Association” and would welcome new members with new ideas and contacts.
 If you work for a company that is able to sponsor or donate to fundraising in the school please contact Christine Sowerby, the Parent Support Advisor at school or by email: email@example.com